jschaf/b2/posts/gorilla_time_series_database/gorilla-time-series-database.md

 Gorilla is an in-memory, time series database from Facebook optimized for writes, reading data in a few milliseconds, and high availability.
-Facebook open-sourced the code as [Beringei], but the repo is archived.
+Facebook open-sourced the code as [Beringei], but the maintainers archived the repo.
 At its core, Gorilla is a 26-hour write-through cache backed by durable storage in [HBase], a distributed key-value store.
 Gorilla’s contributions include a novel, streaming timestamp compression scheme.

 Paper: [Gorilla: A Fast, Scalable, In-Memory Time Series Database][gorilla]